lbl-srg/obc/specification/source/cdl.rst

    someBlock.u = con.k;

-In this case, stoping the simulation, setting a new value of ``s=2`` and continuing the simulation will cause ``s = con.k = someBlock.u``.
+In this case, stoping the simulation, setting a new value of ``s=2`` and continuing the simulation will cause ``s = con.k = someBlock.u = 2``.
 [This is the way FMUs implement it.
 The pseudo-function ``value_from_gui`` may show to the building operator a window in which the value for ``s`` can be changed during run-time.]

-If a building automation system does not support such a dependency, the translator can generate code using option b), which will result in
+Option *b)* is for building control product lines that do not support such a dependency.
+In this case, the generated code will be equivalent to the declaration

 .. code-block:: modelica